1962: Whatever Happened to Baby Jane?, starring Bette Davis and Joan Crawford, opens in theaters. Happy Birthday Blanche and Jane!

 Novarro was troubled all his life by his conflicted feelings toward his Roman Catholic religion and his homosexuality.
 His life-long struggle with alcoholism is often traced to these issues.
 Once MGM mogul Louis B. Mayer reportedly tried to coerce Novarro into a “lavender marriage”, which he refused.
 Navarro was romantically involved with journalist Herbert Howe, who was also his publicist in the late 1920’s.

 Novarro was murdered in the late evening of October 30, 1968, by brothers Paul and Tom Ferguson, aged 22 and 17, two hustlers whom he had hired from an agency to come to his Laurel Canyon home for sex.
 According to the prosecution in the murder case, the two young men believed that a large sum of money was hidden in Novarro’s house.
 The brothers of tortured Novarro for several hours trying to force him to reveal where the non-existent money was hidden.
 They left the house with $20 they took from his bathrobe pocket.
-Novarro died as a result of asphyxiation—having choked to death on his own blood caused “allegedly” by a jeweled lead dildo that was given him by Rudolph Valentino being shoved down his throat.
+Novarro died as a result of asphyxiation—having choked to death on his own blood caused “allegedly” (and this is the Ryan Murphy AHS version) by a jeweled lead dildo that was given him by Rudolph Valentino being shoved down his throat.
+(This was the Hollywood rumour for decades.
+No one actually knows what caused him to choke.)

 The two perpetrators were caught and sentenced to long prison terms, but were released on probation in the mid-1970s.
 Both were later re-arrested for unrelated crimes for which they served longer prison terms than for the murder of Novarro.
 During the trial, Novarro’s sexual orientation was called into question with more vigor than the guilt or innocence of the defendants.